lvitters/angrezi-archive/README.md

 ## Filling the database before the build step

 The archive serves files from a folder 'db/audio'.
 If new files are added before the build step, they can be added to the database via "npm populate-database".
-If there is no database for whatever reason, it can be created via "npm run generate-migrations:db" then "npm run push:db" then "npm run populate-database".
+If there is no database for whatever reason, it can be created via "npm run push:db" and then filled via "npm run populate-database".
-If the database schema changes, it can be applied by running "npm run generate-migrations:db" then "npm run migrate:db" "npm run push:db" then "npm run populate-database".

 The "populate-database" script will fill and sort files into the database according to the file names present in the folder db/audio.
 The scheme is "YYMMDD --- name of the file.mp3".
 To ensure proper file path handling, the file name should have NO special characters.
 These can be added later through the admin interface.